mgryszko/vitamin-rx/README.md

 Actions:

-* display elapsed time in minutes:seconds
 * play sound
 * speak
 * dim screen (only for has elapsed)

 ### Technical

-* Usage of some magic number/values to indicate not configured
-* Draw nice icon in Growl notification
 * Refactor tests

 ## DONE